thruston/tex-tristram/README.md

 - p.70, catch-word  Unwanted space in "le scence."
 - p.73, line 10     opening paren in roman, but closing in italic type
 - p.79, line 10     opening paren in italic, but closing in roman type
+- p.106, line 10    no matching closing paren
+- p.109, line 15    opening paren in roman, but closing in italic type
 - p.109, line 21    "πρώτισα" --> "πρώτιστα"
+- p.112, line 16       opening paren in roman, but closing in italic type
 - p.117, line 15    "it's" --> "its"
 - p.127, line 1,2   "Jerico" --> "Jericho"
 - p.146, line 7     "Yo do?" --> "You do?"